CloudLabs-MOC/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/07-LAB_SC_100_Lab3_Ex2_Data classification framework.md

     ![altext](../media/lab3/image-28.png)

-1. On the **Let´s get started** page, enter the following information:
+1. On the **Let's get started** page, enter the following information:

     - Name: **`Label documents related to construction projects`**
     - Description: **`This policy automatically enforces the "Construction Project Documentation Retention" policy on any document pertaining to construction projects.`**